 Select Calligraphic Brush (chances are it's already selected) and hit OK.

 Let's start with a very simple default-style brush.
 Name it whatever you want.
-Set the Angle to 0°, Roundness to 100%, and the Size to whatever you feel like using (in this case 5pt).
+Set the Angle to 0°, Roundness to 100%, and the Size to whatever you feel like using (in this case 5 pt).
 Keep the drop-down boxes of each option at Fixed for now.
-Hit OK and check out your very simple round brush with the Paintbrush Tool.
+Hit OK and check out your very simple round brush with the Paintbrush Tool (B).

-Much of the options are only useful if you're using a pressure-sensitive graphics tablet.
-If you switch from Random to Tilt, you'll find that the angle at which you hold your tablet's stylus effects the size of the brush's line.
+Many of the options are only useful if you're using a pressure-sensitive graphics tablet.
+If you switch from Random to Tilt, you'll find that the angle at which you hold your tablet's stylus affects the size of the brush's line.
 This variation, unlike Random, changes throughout a single path, rather than each new one.

 If you change the drop-down menu to Pressure, the size will vary according to how much pressure you apply to your stylus's nib when drawing.
 Again, the variation exists within a single path rather than with each new path.
 Using the pressure option for your Calligraphic Brush is perfect for creating clean line art with thick and thin line work that remains scalable (unlike making it in Adobe Photoshop).